 Acceptance into the competitive program is by audition only.
 Dancers are evaluated on their technique and skills, ability to pick up choreography, and work ethic.
 Auditions for the competitive dance program are also used to evaluate dancers for placements in groups and in specialty routines such as solos, duets, trios, pullouts, and productions.

-Weekly classes: 2 Ballet Classes
+2 Ballet Technique Classes

 All dancers are eligible to dance in productions, lines, pullouts, solos, duets, and trios.

 Placements for Mandatory Group Dances

 Each dancer is required to learn, rehearse and perform in 3 group dances and 1 Production number.

 Through auditions, students will be placed in groups with dancers of similar levels of technique and performance ability.
 Each group will learn and compete 3 in different styles: jazz, lyrical, and an additional style to be decided on by Axis faculty.